-Have you loved going on a (teddy) bear hunt in your local neighbourhood?
+Did you love going on a (teddy) bear hunt in your local neighbourhood?
 Or taking a wander around your local streets looking for fun chalk art?

-With most of us spending almost all our time at home at the moment, it’s understandable that we’re looking for fun ways to safely exercise with our kids outdoors – keeping our distance from others and practising good hygiene.
+When most of us were spending almost all our time at home during the coronavirus pandemic, it’s easy to understand why a lot of us were looking for fun ways to safely exercise with our kids outdoors.

-We like walking to a local street library and swapping books.
+For us, it was walking to a local street library and swapping books.
 Or going for a walk up to our local cafe for a take away coffee or lunch.
 Plus also going on bushwalks and ‘hiding’ kindness painted rocks along the track.
-But we recently heard about a Where’s Wally trail in the Camden area and just loved the concept!
-So we’ve come up with a few walking trails for you to enjoy and hope to move them around every few weeks…. or just keep adding more!
+But then we heard about a Where’s Wally trail in the Camden area and just loved the concept!

 Walking Trail Fun

-The walking trails are simply little signs stuck up along a track for families to spot when you’re out for some exercise.
-They are numbered, 1/9 for example, so you know which one you’ve found and how many more there are.
-It’s just that little bit extra to make walking with young kids a bit more exciting during the coronavirus pandemic… though I think they’ll be just as fun once life goes back to ‘normal’ again.
+The walking trails are simply little signs stuck up along a track for families to spot when out in nature.
+They are numbered, 1/14 for example, so you know which one you’ve found and how many more there are.
+It’s just that little bit extra to make walking with young kids a bit more exciting… coronavirus pandemic or not!

-- Bluey family and friends No. 1 (23rd April) – Hazel Ryan Oval, North Rocks
+- Bluey family and friends (23rd April) – Hazel Ryan Oval, North Rocks

 - Native Birds (1st May) – Reynolds Park/ Sue Savage Reserve, Toongabbie

-- Bluey trivia edition (9th May) – Terrys Creek Epping
+- Bluey trivia edition (GONE) – Terrys Creek Epping – a few signs missing

-- Our Living River (15th May) – Hunts Creek Reserve (West) from Northam Drive playground
+- Our Living River (GONE) – Hunts Creek Reserve (West) from Northam Drive playground

 The walking trails are mostly on kid friendly bushwalks.
 We strongly recommend taking water, snacks (even if your kids just ate!) and mozzie repellent with you.
 Plus it’s best to wear sturdy shoes and a hat.